eliemichel/WebGPU-distribution/README.md

 > [!WARNING]
 > Not all combinations of options allow static linking.
 Feel free to request further investigation through an [Issue](https://github.com/eliemichel/WebGPU-distribution/issues) or propose changes through a [Pull Request](https://github.com/eliemichel/WebGPU-distribution/pulls) to help tackle this limitation.

+> [!NOTE]
+> Link type is **ignored when building with emscripten** (be it the EMSCRIPTEN or the EMDAWNWEBGPU backend), since in all cases the final WASM module calls the browser's implementation.

 #### ☑️ Implementation version <a name="implementation-version"></a>